unosquare/ffmediaelement/README.md

 - If you would like to support this project, you can show your appreciation via [PayPal.Me](https://www.paypal.me/mariodivece/50usd)
 - Current Status: (2019-06-30) - Release 4.1.310 is now available, (see the <a href="https://github.com/unosquare/ffmediaelement/releases">Releases</a>)
 - NuGet Package available here: https://www.nuget.org/packages/FFME.Windows/
-- FFmpeg Version: 4.1.3 <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.1.3-win32-shared.zip">32-bit</a> or <a href="https://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-4.1.3-win64-shared.zip">64-bit</a>
+- FFmpeg Version: 4.2.0 <a href="https://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-4.2-win32-shared.zip">32-bit</a> or <a href="https://ffmpeg.zeranoe.com/builds/win64/shared/ffmpeg-4.2-win64-shared.zip">64-bit</a>

 *Please note the current NuGet realease might require a different version of the FFmpeg binaries than the ones of the current state of the source code.*

 ## Quick Usage Guide for WPF Apps

 Here is a quick guide on how to get started.
-1. Open Visual Studio (v2019 recommended), and create a new WPF Application.
-Target Framework must be 4.6.1 or above.
+1. Open Visual Studio (v2019 preview recommended), and create a new WPF Application.
+Target Framework must be 4.6.1 or above, or .Net Core 3.0.
 2. Install the NuGet Package from your Package Manager Console: `PM> Install-Package FFME.Windows`
 3. You need FFmpeg **shared** binaries (64 or 32 bit, depending on your app's target architecture).
 Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](https://ffmpeg.zeranoe.com/builds/).
 4. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
 Copy all those files to a folder such as `c:\ffmpeg`